YZCU/SpectralTrack/README.md

 --------------------------------------------------------------------------------------
 ### [**SpectralTrack**](https://ieeexplore.ieee.org/document/11007172)

-- The official implementation for "**Hyperspectral Video Tracking with Spectral-Spatial Fusion and Memory Enhancement**".
+- The implementation for "**Hyperspectral Video Tracking with Spectral-Spatial Fusion and Memory Enhancement**".
 - IEEE Transactions on Image Processing, 2025.

 --------------------------------------------------------------------------------------